 The sitemap lists all pages contained on this website.
 This list of pages is in the order of the menu structure rather than alphabetical.
 Each section page has a site map showing the pages in that section.

 Completing online forms

-- You can tab between fields or use your mouse to move into a
+- On a PC or laptop you can tab between fields or use your mouse to move into a field.

 Credit card payments

-- Please note, we do not store any credit cards details.
+- We do not store any credit cards details.

 Third party applications

 Some parts of our web site are provided via third party applications.
 We make every effort to integrate these with our main site but it is not always possible.
 If you have any difficulties in accessing or using these applications please contact us.

 Cheshire East Council is committed to making this website is accessible to the widest possible range of people, regardless of technology or ability.
 We are working to improve the accessibility and usability of our website.

 The Government requires all public sector websites to meet the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 1.0, to Level AA.
 These guidelines are based on good design practice and exist to ensure that no individual is excluded due to disability or choice of device or software.